cfinn8822/configure-ad/README.md

 3)Assign Domain Controller's Private IP address to "STATIC".

  - Later in this demo, we'll need users to login using a domain name instead of their standard username, so we'll have to make sure the Domain Controller's NIC Private IP address doesn't get changed in the future:
- - From Azure Portal, go to DC-1 VM Overview page.
+ - From Azure Portal, go to DC-01 VM Overview page.
- - Click on "Networking", then click on the "Network Interface" (for this example it is dc-).
+ - Click on "Networking", then click on the "Network Interface" for this example it is (dc-).

 <img src="https://i.imgur.com/DJmEXEB.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>